centino90/Advance-Database-Documentation/README.md

    <br>

-* ***Stored Procedures*** - A good database system should have stored procedures stored within the database to further automate the processes and operations when interacting with the system.
+* ***<h4>Stored Procedures</h4>*** - A good database system should have stored procedures stored within the database to further automate the processes and operations when interacting with the system.

    18. **`Query 18: Verify User`** - This stored procedure is responsible for verifying a user based on the input (username, password, email) they give and then returns username and user_id if verified.
          ```SQL